Estadio Nacional del Peru

 If you need to catch a bus the next morning, staying close to the Cruz del Sur terminal at, for example, Daniel’s Apart Hotel is an option.

-The historic centre gets a bit dodgy at night and may not be the best area to stay.
+The historic centre gets a bit rough at night and may not be the best area to stay.
 The San Isidro area south of the stadium boasts many options though and is a short taxi ride away.
 The Miraflores area is perfect if you stay a few more days in the city and want to enjoy Lima’s nightlife.